 Hiring tech talent is one of the biggest expenses that businesses can incur.
 Some companies are shelling out north of $50,000 to hire a single software engineer — and that’s before factoring in salary!
 With numbers that high on the line, you need to be sure that your technical recruiting is up to par.
+If you are an employer looking for the ideal apprentice then go through https://keen2work.com/ which helps you to perfect apprenticeship opportunity.

 Unfortunately, the pandemic has thrown a serious wrench into many companies’ interview and assessment processes.
 As firms try to navigate a path forward, it’s worth figuring out where coronavirus has dented your recruiting infrastructure.
 Here are 4 of the most important elements to consider: